dbashford/mimosa-es6-module-transpiler/README.md

 es6Modules:
   type:"globals"
   globals:
-    "/javascripts/app/example.coffee":
+    "/javascripts/app/example":
       global: "ExampleApp"
       imports:
         jquery: "$"
 ````

 - `global`'s keys are file paths to files in the `watch.sourceDir`.
 Each file that needs to export globally needs to have a path provided here.
+The path can include or not include the extension.
 - `global`: `global` is the name of the global object that the export from the module gets attached to, if not provided it gets attached to window.
 - `imports`: contains dependencies for the module, with the key being the variable name once imported and the value being the global name of the object to be imported.
 Any files not listed in globals are treated with the `type` config of either amd or common.